-Associate Professor Louise McWhinnie
+Professor Louise McWhinnie

-Her research and its integration into teaching have resulted in an Australian Teaching & Learning Council citation and a UTS award, as well as being ‘highly commended’ in the UTS Vice Chancellor’s Research Awards for integration of research into teaching.
+Her research also focuses upon education; how creative, cultural and linguistic diversity shapes international educational practice, the role of the studio, and the development of internships and internship-like experiences within the creative arts.
+Her research and its integration into teaching have resulted in an Australian Teaching & Learning Council citation and a UTS Learning and Teaching Award, as well as being ‘highly commended’ in the Vice Chancellor’s Research Awards for integration of research into teaching.

 Member of the Popular Culture Association and American Culture Association

 Member of the Association Typographique Internationale (the premier worldwide organisation dedicated to type and typography).

 Louise maintains an undergraduate teaching presence and post-graduate supervision by undertaking masters and doctoral supervision